RSUs 101: What You Need to Know About Restricted Stock Units

 Make sure to review your RSU agreement carefully.

-When your RSUs vest, your company automatically sells enough shares to cover your tax bill.
+When your RSUs vest, your company automatically sells enough shares to cover your ordinary income/state/social tax bill.

 For example: